The Patent Litigation Law Review: India

-An appeal from a district court order goes to a single judge of the High Court.
-An appeal from a High Court single judge's order goes to a two-judge bench of the High Court, called a division bench.
+An appeal from a district court order goes to a single judge of a high court.
+An appeal from a high court single judge's order goes to a two-judge bench of the high court, called a division bench.

 iii Appeals to the Supreme Court